Hupra/korhonen2approx/README.md

 Welcome to the repository of Korhonen's 2-Approximation for Treewidth Interactive Website!
 This web app aims to provide an intuitive and engaging platform for learning and understanding Korhonen's 2-Approximation algorithm.

-Through dynamic visualizations and interactive content, you will be introduced to the concepts of separators, tree decomposition, and dynamic programming, all key in understanding treewidth.

 ## Features

 - **Interactive lessons**: The website offers interactive lessons explaining the main concepts behind Korhonen's 2-Approximation for Treewidth.